coder/code-server/README.md

 ## Getting started

-For a proper setup and walkthrough, please see [./doc/guide.md](./doc/guide.md).
+For a full setup and walkthrough, please see [./doc/guide.md](./doc/guide.md).

 ### Debian, Ubuntu